Xanthus-class repair ship: Description

 On 26 February 1944, the United States CNO FADM Ernest J. King authorized the construction of five vessels in response to a British Royal Navy request for several Heavy Duty Fleet Repair Ships.
 These ships were to have been constructed in the United States and later transferred to Britain under the Lend-Lease agreement.

-The hull alterations and armament were to be based on the ARG type, and BuShips was then to install such repair ship facilities as could be accommodated.
-Liberty hulls already under construction for allocation to the U.K. were selected for the conversions.
-In a preliminary planning meeting on 3 February 1944, an effort was made to use the plans of Tutuila (ARG-4), but it soon became apparent that the characteristics desired by the British differed in so many details that entirely new internal arrangement plans would be needed.
-Arguments over the alterations continued into June 1944, with the U.S. reportedly insisting on retaining some items that would make the ships suitable for U.S. use if they did not go to the U.K. Initially all five were to have been transferred to Britain under Lend-Lease, and the British assigned names to all five, but the last three were reallocated to the USN on 23 Nov 44 before completion.
-AR-19, the only unit not converted at Baltimore, was modified at East Boston, Mass. where she was towed in late August 1944; her commissioning was delayed by the late delivery of a diesel generator auxiliary power switchboard.
+The hull alterations and armament were to be based on the ARG type, with BuShips responsible for installing any repair ship facilities that could be accommodated.
+Liberty hulls that were already under construction for allocation to the U.K. were selected for conversion.
+In a preliminary planning meeting on February 3, 1944, an attempt was made to use the plans of Tutuila (ARG-4), but it quickly became evident that the characteristics desired by the British differed so significantly in details that entirely new internal arrangement plans would be necessary.
+Disputes over the alterations continued into June 1944, with the U.S. reportedly insisting on retaining certain items that would make the ships suitable for U.S. use if they did not go to the U.K. Initially, all five ships were to be transferred to Britain under Lend-Lease, and the British assigned names to all of them; however, the last three were reallocated to the U.S. Navy on November 23, 1944, before completion.
+AR-19, the only unit not converted in Baltimore, was modified in East Boston, Massachusetts, where she was towed in late August 1944.
+Her commissioning was delayed due to the late delivery of a diesel generator auxiliary power switchboard.